 zip file, including a

 README, various legal and documentation support files, the complete binary replacement image, and often the Oracle Solaris utility used to download the release to your target system.
-Oracle never releases anything less than a complete fully functional firmware image, so the first definition of "patch" listed previously has no meaning for Sun Server firmware.
+Oracle never releases anything less than a complete fully functional firmware image, so the first definition of "patch" listed previously has no meaning for Oracle Server firmware.

-For most OBP and Sun Server System Firmware (SysFW) releases, Oracle dedicates a single SunSolve base patch-ID to a single MINOR release family of a single server system.
+For most OBP and Oracle Server System Firmware (SysFW) releases, Oracle dedicates a single SunSolve base patch-ID to a single MINOR release family of a single server system.
 For example, the Sun Fire T1000 server has had releases spanning six minor versions, as shown in Table 1.

 Table 1: Sun Fire T1000 Server Minor Versions